 - Your session should appeal to a broad base of attendees in an engaging way.
 Attendees at the SSP Annual Meeting are there to meet colleagues, learn about new trends, and gain practical skills that help them in their careers.
 They are executives, editors, salespersons, marketing and product managers, librarians, and technologists.

-- We encourage interactive sessions and seminars which promote audience engagement.
+- We encourage interactive sessions and seminars that promote audience engagement.

 - We will not consider concurrent session or pre-meeting seminar submissions that are focused on a single solution or are commercial in nature.
 Such content is more appropriate for the 5-minute previews session or for sponsored sessions.